 - Urgent Medical Attention

 - Response to and Concerns Raised by a Member of the Public

 - Adult Services Responsibilities in Relation to Children

 - Local Information

-These Pan Berkshire LSCB Child Protection Procedures set out how agencies and individuals should work together to safeguard and promote the welfare of children and young people.
-The target audience is professionals (including unqualified staff and volunteers) and front-line managers who have particular responsibilities for safeguarding and promoting the welfare of children, and operational and senior managers, in:
+These Pan Berkshire Safeguarding Children Procedures set out how agencies and individuals should work together to safeguard and promote the welfare of children and young people.
+This is for all children including those who are looked after by the Local authority, unaccompanied asylum seeking children, 16 and 17 year olds, and those with complex health needs including SEND.
+The target audience is practitioners (including unqualified staff and volunteers) and front-line managers who have particular responsibilities for safeguarding and promoting the welfare of children, and operational and senior managers, in:

 - Agencies responsible for commissioning or providing services to children and their families and to adults who are parents;